The Azure Bakery series: Management groups

 Azure Resource Manager (ARM) is the service for managing and deploying resources in your Azure environment.
-ARM enables you to manage your resources by using the available tools.
-The same API handles all the requests, whether you’re using the Azure portal, Azure PowerShell, Azure CLI, or REST clients.
+ARM enables you to manage your resources by using multiple tools.
+The same API handles all the requests, whether using the Azure portal, Azure PowerShell, Azure CLI, or REST clients.
 Therefore, you’ll have the same capabilities and get consistent results with different tools.

 Azure Resource Manager templates allow you to implement infrastructure-as-code for your solutions.

 Working with infrastructure-as-code has several benefits:

 - Identical environments by using the same template multiple times.